ianromanick/vgmplay/README.md

 C with small bits of assembly language will be used.
 Currently only Open Watcom 1.9 is supported.

-The player is currently able to play files smaller than 64k on DOSBox.
-Real hardware has not been tested yet.
+The player is currently able to play files smaller than 64k on DOSBox and real hardware.
+On my Tandy 1000 HX (7.1MHz 8088), playback is slightly slow.
+The track "Vampire Killer" from the DOS Castlevania should play back in 32s, but it requires a little over 35s.

 TODO:

 - Add the ability to play files larger than 64k.

+- Add the ability for the user to exit playback early.

+- Enable support for song loops.

 - Enable support for later Tandy 1000 models.
 These put the sound chip at IO port 0x1e0 instead of 0xc0.
 Add a command line option for the IO port.
 Is it